UnivaCorporation/tortuga-kit-azureadapter/doc/tortuga-kit-azureadapter.md

     This is the script run by [WALinuxAgent][] when VMs are initially booted.

+    Most configurations will want to set either this value or `cloud_init_script_template`, but not all; as a result, these settings are not required and we do not enforce that at least one is set.

     **Note:** the official OpenLogic-provided CentOS VM images on Azure are [WALinuxAgent][] enabled, however do not enable the ability to launch a bootstrap script.
 A custom or alternative VM image with